 Several partners collaborated seamlessly to bring the research to life.
 Pentagram crafted a new graphic identity, and Blue State launched www.voting.nyc to answer voters’ top questions about participation and why NYC elections matter.
 It walks voters through a ranked-choice ballot, created with help from research by the Center for Civic Design, and houses the city’s official digital Voter Guide with profiles and videos of candidates.

-Information is power, and by doing the research to understand how we can increase awareness and clarity around New York City elections, this engagement helped deliver access to that power for more voters.
+Information is power, and by doing the research to understand how we can increase awareness and clarity around New York City elections, this engagement increased voter turnout and led to significant participation in ranked-choice voting.